 - Toggle the top parcellation layer back on, and note that the vertex you identified in the myelin map is in the red patch defined by area MT in the VGD11b parcellation map. - Click on several more places on the surface.
-Each time you click, information on the newly identified vertex appears at the bottom of the listed information in the Information Window. - Notice that the last vertex you clicked appears larger than the ones you clicked earlier. - Click the Properties button on the right side of the Information Window to open the Symbol Properties box to change the color or size of the earlier and most recently identified ID spheres. - Change the ID symbol color to Blue.
-Click Close.
+Each time you click, information on the newly identified vertex appears at the bottom of the listed information in the Info section. - Notice that the last vertex you clicked appears larger than the ones you clicked earlier. - Click the Symbols tab on the right side of the information box to show the Symbol Properties box.
+This is used to change the color or size of the earlier and most recently identified ID spheres. - Change the ID Color to Blue.

-- Click the Clear button at the top left of the Information Window to clear all the information in the box, without removing the identified vertices from the surface. - Click a few more places on the surface. - Click the RID button (short for 'Remove ID') to remove all the identified nodes on the surface, without removing the ID information in the Information Window. - Click the Close button at the bottom right of the Information Window.
-The Information box will stay closed until you identify another brainordinate.
-If you don't want the Information Box popping up every time you click a brainordinate, you can move it to the background (behind the Workbench Window) by clicking the Information Window button in the upper right of the Workbench Window.
+- Click the Info tab.
+Click the Clear button at the top right of the Info area to clear all the information in the box, without removing the identified vertices from the surface. - Click a few more places on the surface. - Click the Remove Symbols button to remove all the identified nodes on the surface, without removing the ID information in the Information Window.

-You can hide or show the Help Window, Information Window, Scenes Window, Toolbar, Overlay Toolbox, or Features Toolbox by clicking the buttons for each of these Window Elements, located in the upper right corner of the Workbench Window.
+You can hide or show the Help Window, Scenes Window, Toolbar, Overlay Toolbox, or Features Toolbox by clicking the buttons for each of these Window Elements, located in the upper right corner of the Workbench Window.
 As you do this for the Toolbar, Overlay Toolbox, or Features Toolbox, the images in the Viewing Area will resize to fill the Workbench Window.